FAQs of Total Knee Replacement Surgery

-As mentioned that the patient can walk on the 2nd day of the surgery and discharged on the 4th day.
+As mentioned that the patient can walk on the 2nd day of the Total Knee Replacement Surgery and discharged on the 4th day.
 A physiotherapist from the team will visit the patient’s house for the rehabilitation.
-During these physiotherapy sessions, the therapist will make the patient gain confidence by taking him/her for walks in the compound of the residential building.
+During these knee physiotherapy sessions, the therapist will make the patient gain confidence by taking him/her for walks in the compound of the residential building.

 Going out individually should be started after removal of sutures and gaining good confidence.
 This generally happens around the 15th to 16th day after surgery.

 Q: Can obese people undergo successful Total Knee Replacement?

 Although Knee Replacement in obese patients is logistically, anesthetically and surgically more difficult, with additional risks involved, the functional outcome of Knee Replacements in obese people appear to be satisfactory.

 Q: When can I resume my sporting activities after Total Knee Replacement?